Rina Hidaka

 Rina Hidaka (日高 里菜, Hidaka Rina) (born June 15, 1994) is a Japanese actress who specializes in voice acting.
 She is affiliated with StarCrew.

-Biography
+Career

 Hidaka joined the entertainment agency at the age of five.
 She debuted in the variety show Appare Sanma-daisensei, which was hosted by Sanma Akashiya, as one of the regular members in 2002.
 She debuted as a voice actress in 2008.

+Personal life

 On January 1, 2024, she announced her marriage to fellow voice actor Yuma Uchida.
+On July 19, 2026, she announced through her personal social media account that she had given birth to her first child, a daughter.